First Project with Avatars

 Add the Event System Prefab

-In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Avatar Starter Scene > Prefabs > MobileControls folder.
+In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Sample Starter Scene > Common > Prefabs > MobileControls folder.
 Drag and drop the UI_EventSystem prefab into the scene.

 If there is already an EventSystem game object in the Hierarchy, make sure to delete that one.
 This is usually added by default when creating a UI Canvas object.
 This prefab has defined properties to work with the character controller system.